henriklovhaug/md-tui/README.md

 | `d`        | Go down half a page                                                    |
 | `u`        | Go up half a page                                                      |
 | `q`        | Quit the application                                                   |

+## Contributions

+Both PRs and issues are welcome!